 There are two important things to consider when deciding whether to buy long-term care insurance:

-Other benefits include:
+Other benefits of long-term care insurance include:

 Our advisors help 300,000 families each year find the right senior care for their loved ones.